Last revised: April 18, 2017

 6. Robert Hamerton-Kelly, sermon from March 23, 2008 (Society of St. John at St. Mark’s Chapel, Palo Alto).

 1. Raymund Schwager, Jesus in the Drama of Salvation; in Schwager’s wonderful laying out of the Jesus drama, the Resurrection is the Fourth Act: “Resurrection of the Son as the Judgement of the Heavenly Father,” pp. 119-141.
-The entire portion is worth the reading, including an excellent section on the election of Israel.
-Link to an excerpt of what I see as the key portion from a Girardian perspective, pp. 130-137.
+The entire portion is worth the reading, including what I see as the key portion from a Girardian perspective, pp. 130-137.